-The default behavior of the relevant calls is non-dispatching in Ada.
-But, upon explicitly coding a redispatching call, this vulnerability may occur.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.43 minimally applies to Ada.
+The default behavior of the relevant calls is non-dispatching in Ada, which is not subject to this vulnerability, but upon explicitly coding a redispatching call, this vulnerability may occur.

 Ada distinguishes between a specific type T and a class-wide type T’Class.
 If dispatching is being performed within a routine on a particular formal parameter, it is preferable that the parameter be declared as class-wide to document this internal use of dispatching.
 Ada permits an explicit conversion from a specific type to a class-wide type to perform re-dispatching, but this should be avoided when possible, and documented explicitly when necessary.